CharlesCara/DatastreamDSWS2R/README.md

     DatastreamUsername=YOURUSERNAME
     DatastreamPassword=YOURPASSWORD

-For backwards compatibility we have retained the ability to put credentials into options().
+In Version 1.11.0 the use of credentials via options() is deprecated in favour of environment variables.
 In this scenario you would add these lines to your .RProfile file:

     options(Datastream.Username = "YOURUSERNAME")
     options(Datastream.Password = "YOURPASSWORD")